Matt McManamon

 Matt McManamon is a Liverpool-born singer-songwriter and guitarist most known for his role as lead singer for The Dead 60s.
-McManamon has also played lead guitar for The Specials, and has toured and recorded with several other artists including The BibleCode Sundays.
+McManamon has also played lead guitar for The Specials, and has toured and recorded with artists including The BibleCode Sundays, Supergrass, the Boo Radleys and Holly Johnson.

-He recorded and released his first solo album, 'Scally Folk' to critical acclaim on 28th May 2021 via independent London based boutique record label ‘Fretsore Records’.
+He recorded and released his first solo album, 'Scally Folk' to critical acclaim on 28th May 2021 via independent London-based boutique record label ‘Fretsore Records’.